When to begin collecting Social Security

 - The longer you wait to begin collecting, the higher your payment will be up to age 70.

-- Your family members may be able to receive benefits through you.
+- Your family members may be able to receive benefits based on your record.

 While Social Security likely will not cover all your expenses in retirement, it can supplement income from other savings accounts and employer plans.
 Now is the time to understand the implications of when you begin taking your Social Security benefits.

-You can begin receiving reduced benefits as early as 62, but to receive your full benefit, you must reach full retirement age (as defined by Social Security).
+You can begin receiving reduced benefits as early as 62, but to receive your full benefit, you must reach full retirement age (as defined by the Social Security Amendments of 1983).
 Your full Social Security retirement age depends on the year you were born.